 You can choose to follow the marked trail all the way or you can also walk along the forest roads that bring you most of the way to Kobberhaughytta.

-Kobberhaughytta offers a great cafe on the weekends and if you have the time you should most definitely spend a night there which includes a delightful three course meal.
+Kobberhaughytta offers a great cafe on the weekends and if you have the time you should most definitely spend a night there which includes a delicous three course meal.
 Be sure to book in advance to ensure availability.

 Getting to the trailhead is quite easy.
 Take the westbound metro towards 1-Frognerseteren from downtown Oslo all the way to the end of the line.
 It takes about 40 minutes from downtown to the start of the hike -- it does not get much easier than that!

 After exiting the metro at Frognerseteren look for some blue colored signs.
 You will see a sign to Kobberhaughytta, but don’t go in that direction.
 There are a lot of trails in this area and many different routes to Kobberhaughytta.
 Look for the sign towards Øvreseter and head in that direction.
 You will quickly get to the lake of Øvreseter on your righthand side and then immediately after you will cross the road to Tryvann Vinterpark.
 Then follow the road a bit before the walking trail continues across the parking lot on your left hand side.
 From here the trail continues down through the Tryvann alpine slopes and downwards to Tryvannstua.

 From Tryvannstua follow the road for some hundred meters before the trail continues on the left hand side of the road.
 Follow this trail, later crossing the road again and finally you reach Nordmarkakapellet - a small chapel in the forest.
 You will see the chapel on your left hand side when you reach the trail junction nearby.

 If you want to you can also follow the road all the way from Tryvannstua to Nordmarkakapellet.
 This is an easier hike, but definitely not as exciting as following the trail.